tudocomp/tudocomp/docs/Documentation.md

 collection of compression algorithms, but also as a collection of modular sub algorithms that the former can make use of for evaluation and customization purposes.
+>TODO: did not understand.

 This means that the registry has its own small type system, consisting of "types" in the form of names for the same class of algorithms, and "names" for each different algorithm in the same class.
+>TODO: did not understand.

 In our case, a compressor would have the type `"compressor"` and a suitable name like `"example_compressor"`.